 Meet Lindsay Meyer-Harley!
-She’s the Portland-based founder of mama and baby shop, Darling Clementine, and the driving force behind Still We Rise, an auction event created in support of Planned Parenthood and the National Resources Defense Council.
+She’s the Portland-based founder of mama and baby shop, Darling Clementine, and the driving force behind Still We Rise, an auction event created in support of Planned Parenthood and the Natural Resources Defense Council.
 Scroll on to learn more about Lindsay and her passion for ‘rising up’ to meet today’s tough challenges, and be sure to follow along with Still We Rise on Instagram to find out more about the event, which is slated for June 20-27, 2017 and has more than 100 brands involved!

 What sparked the idea for your Still We Rise event?

 The day after Trump’s inauguration, I dried my tears and held my head high.
 I marched alongside women, men and children all over the world to speak out against a growing list of concerns—from healthcare, environmental threats, hateful rhetoric, discrimination to women’s rights and so many more issues.
 I saw in my community a desire to rise up, to voice their opinion about how this country should be run.
 It was inspiring to say the least.
 To hear young children shouting, “Be kind, we are all friends!” at the top of their lungs brought me to tears.